ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/field_type_reference.md

 # Field type reference

 A field type is the underlying building block of the content model.
-It consists of two entities: Field value and Field definition.
-Field value is determined by values entered into the Content Field.
-Field definition is provided by the content type, and holds any user defined rules used by field type to determine how a Field Value is validated, stored, retrieved, formatted and so on.
+It consists of two entities: field value and field definition.
+Field value is determined by values entered into the content field.
+Field definition is provided by the content type, and holds any user defined rules used by field type to determine how a field Value is validated, stored, retrieved, formatted and so on.

 [[= product_name =]] comes with a collection of field types that can be used to build powerful and complex content structures.
 In addition, it's possible to extend the system by creating custom types for special needs.